-When I plan appetizers for the holidays I always include a holiday cheese platter.
+When I plan appetizers for the holidays I always include a variety of cheeses.
+It’s our favorite holiday cheese platter.

 I never really thought about how cheese should be plated and served.
 Cut some cheese in cubes, poke in a few toothpicks and it’s ready.